 1. Eat at the French Laundry

 The French Laundry in the Napa Valley is definitely an overachiever, it has had three coveted Michelin Stars since 2006 and Anthony Bourdain has called it “the best restaurant in the world, period.”
 It’s Chef’s Tasting Menu is a must-do experience for all Foodies!
 Owner and chef extraordinaire, Thomas Keller is a master at his craft, but it will cost you a pretty penny to eat his food at this highly acclaimed restaurant.
 A dinner can easily run over $400 per person, but the hardest part is actually getting a reservation which can take months.
-You can use these tips to try and secure a reservation at The French Laundry.
+This article will help: Getting reservations at Napa’s The French Laundry.
 Let me know if you are successful!

 Foodie Bucket List Goal 1B: While you are waiting to snag reservations, why not try your hand at cooking some of the exquisite dishes that you can find in The French Laundry Cookbook.